cs1302uga/cs1302-ce28/README.md

    ```

 1. Add and commit `SUBMISSION.md`.
 Also, do a final check to ensure your code
-   passes the `checkstyle` audit, then stage and commit all changes, if needed.
+   passes the `checkstyle` audit, then stage and commit all changes.

 1. Change into the parent directory and use the `submit` command to submit this exercise to `cs1302a`: